vtexdocs/known-issues/docs/en/known-issues/Marketing & Merchandising/search-doesnt-encode-hyphen-and-replaces-it-with-a-space.md

 ---
-title: "Search doesn't encode hyphen and replaces it with a space"
+title: 'Search doesn''t encode hyphen and replaces it with a space'
 id: 1jH0EdXaKiIyIe8ucgCmwI
 status: PUBLISHED
 createdAt: 2018-05-29T22:02:32.123Z